East Texas: Demography

-East Texas comprises 41 counties, 38 of which collaborate in sub-regional Ark-Tex Council of Governments, the East Texas Council of Governments, the Deep East Texas Council of Governments, and the South East Texas Regional Planning Commission.
+East Texas consists of approximately 38 counties which collaborate in sub-regional Ark-Tex Council of Governments, the East Texas Council of Governments, the Deep East Texas Council of Governments, and the South East Texas Regional Planning Commission, with other counties sometimes included in varying sources.

 Counties generally included are Anderson, Angelina, Bowie, Camp, Cass, Cherokee, Delta, Franklin, Gregg, Hardin, Harrison, Henderson, Hopkins, Houston, Jasper, Jefferson, Lamar, Marion, Morris, Nacogdoches, Newton, Orange, Panola, Polk, Rains, Red River, Rusk, Sabine, San Augustine, San Jacinto, Shelby, Smith, Titus, Trinity, Tyler, Upshur, Van Zandt, and Wood County, Texas.

-Harris County and those forming the Greater Houston metropolitan area are sometimes included in varying sources, such as the Texas Department of Transportation, or more generally, Southeast Texas.
+Hunt and Fannin Counties, in proximity to Dallas, are sometimes included as part of East Texas in varying sources as part of Northeast Texas, while Chambers, Liberty, and Walker Counties, in proximity to the city of Houston, are sometimes included as part of Southeast Texas.

-The three additional East Texas counties that join with other regional government councils are Chambers County (Anahuac), Liberty County (Liberty), and Walker County (Huntsville), all three in geographic proximity to the Houston metropolitan area.

-Outside of the Greater Houston area, the average population density is around 18–45 per mi2 (7–12 per km2), with the population density near the Big Thicket dropping below 18 people per mi2.
-East Texas's population total is very large and is centered around the Golden Triangle (Texas) of Beaumont/Port Arthur/Orange in Southeast Texas.
+According to the 2020 U.S. census, these 38 East Texas counties had a total population of 1,918,628 residents.
+Of the 38 counties, the average population density is around 69.6 people per mi2, with the population density near the Big Thicket dropping below 18 people per mi2.
+Southeast Texas's population is centered around the Golden Triangle of Beaumont/Port Arthur/Orange.
 Moving north from the coast, Lufkin and Nacogdoches anchor the population center of Deep East Texas.
-Continuing north from Deep East Texas, Tyler, Longview, and Marshall, in Northeast Texas, along with Texarkana, on the far northeastern border with Arkansas, represent the major population centers in the northern section of East Texas.
+Continuing north from Deep East Texas, Tyler, Longview, and Marshall in Northeast Texas, along with Texarkana on the far northeastern border with Arkansas, represent the major population centers in the northern section of East Texas.
 Eight miles from the Texas border, Shreveport, Louisiana, is considered the economic and cultural center for the Ark-La-Tex, the area where Arkansas, Louisiana, and East Texas meet.

-According to the 2010 U.S. census, these 41 East Texas counties had a total population of 2,057,518 residents.
-This represented 8% of the total state population of Texas.

-Per the 2010 census records, the five most populous counties were:
+Per the 2023 census estimates, the five most populous counties were: